HugeFrog24/gpt-video-transcriber/README.md

 This project addresses the common problem of losing valuable metadata.
 Whether due to technical issues, platform changes, or accidental deletions, losing video descriptions can be frustrating and time-consuming to recreate.

-By automating transcription and description generation, this tool aims to:
+By automating transcription and description generation, this tool:

-1. Save Time
+1. Saves Time
-2. Recover Lost Information
+2. Recovers Lost Information
-3. Improve Accessibility
+3. Improves Accessibility
-4. Enhance Searchability
+4. Enhances Searchability

 ## Inspiration

-The project was inspired by the experience of losing original video metadata.
+The project was inspired by losing original video metadata.
 Many creators have faced situations where they've lost access to their original descriptions, tags, and other important information due to platform changes, account suspensions, or data loss.

-This solution aims to alleviate the stress and time investment required to manually recreate lost metadata, serving as a helpful tool for content creators, archivists, and anyone who values organized and accessible video content.
+This solution alleviates the stress and time investment required to manually recreate lost metadata, serving as a helpful tool for content creators, archivists, and anyone who values organized and accessible video content.

 ## Project Status

+> [!WARNING]
-⚠️ This project is in development and **not production-ready**.
+> This project is in development and **not production-ready**.
 The following improvements are necessary:

 - [ ] **Configurable AI Prompt**: The AI prompt is hardcoded with a specific channel name (HugeFrog24).
 It needs to be configurable for different users and use cases.
 - [ ] **Improved Error Handling**: Error handling for large texts needs enhancement to ensure robustness.